strapi/documentation/docusaurus/docs/dev-docs/cli.md

 strapi report --uuid --dependencies
 ```

-If you want to log everything you can use the `--all` option.
+To log everything, use the `--all` option:

 ```bash
 strapi report --all